 Restaurante do Molhe

 One of our most favorite ways to spend a day is to ride the Metro to Matosinhos and walk back to Porto.
 It’s an easy 4 mile walk that follows the coastline.
 On a clear sunny day it’s the best experience.
-Right about the halfway point is our favorite brunch spot, Restaurante do Molhe.
+Right about the halfway point is a nice brunch spot, Restaurante do Molhe.
 It’s an absolutely lovely spot to watch the waves break along the shore, while enjoying steak and eggs for brunch with Mojitos and beer.

-If you’ve gotten this far and you are not yet actually drooling, let me tempt you with you a few of our favorite places for sweet good eats.
-Leitaria da Quinta has the best of Porto chocolate eclairs filled with sweet homemade cream.
-Fabrica de Nata, by far, has the best custard cups of goodness.
-And, although it is a European chain, Costa offers up a two-handled cup of coffee, or in my case hot chocolate goodness.
+Fabrica da Nata, by far, has the best custard cups of goodness.
+Fabrica also makes a yummy ham and cheese quiche for a lite breakfast, as well as sandwiches ready to eat or take away.
 Each of these delightful cafes sets the stage for lingering over a fantastic dessert, or just a cup of coffee.
-All across the City of Porto you’ll find similar desserts, but trust me, these three are the best of the best and will not disappoint.
+All across the City of Porto you’ll find similar desserts, but trust me, these two are the best of the best and will not disappoint.

 To read more about the wonders of Porto: